allo-protocol/allo-v2/generated-docs/contracts/core/interfaces/IRegistry.md

 # IRegistry

-*allo-team*

-> IRegistry Interface The Registry contract is used to store and manage all the profiles that are created within the Allo protocol
+*@thelostone-mc &lt;aditya@gitcoin.co&gt;, @KurtMerbeth &lt;kurt@gitcoin.co&gt;, @codenamejason &lt;jason@gitcoin.co&gt;*

+> IRegistry Interface

-Interface for the Registry contract and exposes all functions needed to use the Registry         within the Allo protocol
+Interface for the Registry contract and exposes all functions needed to use the Registry         within the Allo protocol.

+*The Registry Interface is used to interact with the Allo protocol and create profiles      that can be used to interact with the Allo protocol.
+The Registry is the main contract      that all other contracts interact with to get the &#39;Profile&#39; information needed to      interact with the Allo protocol.
+The Registry is also used to create new profiles      and update existing profiles.
+The Registry is also used to add and remove members      from a profile.
+The Registry will not always be used in a strategy and will depend on      the strategy being used.*

 ## Methods